Linda Connor

 Linda Connor (born in New York, November 18, 1944) is an American photographer living in San Francisco, California.
 She is known for her landscape photography.

 She has photographed in a multitude of countries throughout her career including, but not limited to, India, Mexico, Thailand, Ireland, Peru, and Nepal.
-Connor is a professor for the Photography Department at the San Francisco Art Institute, where she has taught since 1969.
+Connor was a professor for the photography department at the San Francisco Art Institute, where she had taught since 1969.
 From 1985 to 1999 she also served as a board member for Friends of Photography.
-That same year, Connor then became founder & president of Photo Alliance.
+That same year, Connor then became founder & president of PhotoAlliance.

 Early life and career

 Connor began working in photography at 17, exploring her interest in spiritualism.
 Her early photographic influences include Walker Evans, Emmet Gowin, Harry Callahan, Julia Margaret Cameron and Frederick Sommer.

-She attended the Rhode Island School of Design between 1963 and 1967 where she received a BFA in Photography.
-She later attended the Institute of Design, Illinois Institute of Technology between the years of 1967–1969, where she received her MFA.
+She attended the Rhode Island School of Design between 1963 and 1967 where she received a BFA in photography.
+She later attended the Institute of Design, Illinois Institute of Technology between the years of 1967–1969, where she received her MS in photography.

 In 1969, Connor began teaching at San Francisco Art Institute, instructing graduates and undergraduates for over 40 years.

 Her first group exhibition was Vision and Expression at George Eastman House, in 1968 in Rochester, NY.
 In the entirety of her career she has received 11 awards, held over 40 solo exhibitions, and was featured in over 20 group exhibitions.
 These awards include a Guggenheim and three National Endowment for the Arts grants.